simplefoc/simplefoc.github.io/docs/simplefoc_library/code/motion_control/index.md

 motor.controller = ControlType::angle;
 ```

-Additionally you can run the BLDC motor in the open-loop as well:
+Additionally you can run the motor in the open-loop as well:
 - [position open-loop control](angle_openloop)
 - [velocity open-loop control](velocity_openloop)